 To understand more details on Alluxio internals, please read Alluxio architecture and data flow.

 To quickly get Alluxio up and running, take a look at our Getting Started page, which explains how to deploy Alluxio and run examples in a local environment.

-- Requesting for a sandbox cluster with Alluxio and Spark installed on AWS for free
+- Request a sandbox cluster with Alluxio and Spark installed on AWS for free

 Downloads and Useful Resources